 The Crosby Kemper Lectureship was established in 1979 by a grant from the Crosby Kemper Foundation of Kansas City, Missouri.
 It is intended to provide for lectures by authorities on British History or Sir Winston Churchill at the Winston Churchill Memorial and Library at Westminster College in Fulton, Missouri.
 The established Lectureship is held under the auspices of the British Institute of the United States and the National Churchill Museum.

-The Fulbright-Robertson Visiting Professor in British History award is given to a British historian who agrees to teach and conduct research specifically at Westminster College.
+The Robertson Founder's Chair in British History award is given to a British historian who agrees to teach and conduct research specifically at Westminster College.
 The professor teaches courses on British history, but also has a wider responsibility as an ambassador for the Churchill Institute, giving talks to public audiences and presenting papers at academic conferences.

 As an extension of the 60th anniversary of Churchill's "Iron Curtain" speech delivered on the Westminster campus in 1946, Westminster College and the National Churchill Museum established the Symposium.
 The Westminster Symposium is a special academic experience not found at any other American college or university.
 The entire Westminster College community of faculty, staff, and students as well as the general public have gathered for two days to learn about one topic of global importance ranging from health, war in the Mideast, and the Digital Age.
 Noted experts on each subject have come from all over the world to take part in lectures, panel discussions, and presentations.